apostrophecms/apostrophe-documentation/howtos/model-layer.md

 `self.update` and `self.insert` also call `self.beforeUpdate` and `self.beforeInsert`, as well as `self.beforeSave` (called by both), which provides an easy way to add extra behavior on every save operation.

+### Properties with a leading `_` are special

+One important rule: any property with a leading `_`, except for `_id`, will **not be saved to the database**.

+Apostrophe reserves properties starting with `_` for dynamically loaded information, such a the results of a join, or the `._url` property.
+These properties can change at any time and duplicate information stored elsewhere in the database.
+Storing them back to the database would just cause confusion and waste space.

 ### Working with projections

 You can limit the amount of data returned just like you would with MongoDB: using the second argument.